 The libraries in this folder contain functions that can be added to your model and used similarly to Analytica's built-in functions.
 These libraries can be added to your model; see Chapter 19 of the Analytica User Guide for information on how to add a library to a model.

+Base conversion library

+Functions that convert between binary, octal, decimal integer and hexadecimal values.

+Bayes Function

-Bayes Function This library contains Posterior() , a function for calculating posterior probabilities using Bayes' Theorem.
-Complex Library This is a library of functions for working with complex numbers.
+This library contains Posterior(), a function for calculating posterior probabilities using Bayes' Theorem.

+Complex Library

+This is a library of functions for working with complex numbers.
 It contains functions for basic arithmetic, polar representations of complex numbers, scalar functions for finding complex roots, logs, exponents, matrix functions, and trigonometric functions.
 Addition, subtraction, and scalar multiply are performed with the usual operators.
 Complex multiplication and complex division require the use of explicit functions.

 Complex numbers as seen by users of this library should always be in the Euclidean complex form, such as a + bi, where a is the real part and b is the imaginary part.

+Concatenation

-Concatenation This library contains functions to make concatenation more convenient.
+This library has been deprecated by extensions to the built-in Concat() and ConcatRows() functions, but is still included for backward compatibility for models that make use of its functions.
+This library contains functions to make concatenation more convenient.
 Functions Concat3() through Concat10() are generalizations of the built-in Concat() function which concatenate from 3 to 10 arrays in a single call (the built-in Concat() function concatenates two arrays).

 ConcatRows() concatenates all the rows of a single array.

+Data Statistics Library

+This library contains functions for calculating statistical quantities for a list of numbers over an explicit index other than Run, such as the index used for the statistics results in Analytica: the mean, variance, standard deviation, kurtosis, skewness, fractiles, covariance, correlation, frequency, etc.

+Distribution Densities

-Data Statistics Library This library contains functions for calculating statistical quantities for a list of numbers over an explicit index other than Run , such as the index used for the statistics results in Analytica: the mean, variance, standard deviation, kurtosis, skewness, fractiles, covariance, correlation, frequency, etc. Distribution Density The functions in this library return the probability densities (for continuous distributions) and prob- abilities (for discreet distributions) for the standard distribution functions that are built into Analyt- ica.
-It also includes Cumalative distribution functions for continuous distributions and some discrete distributions, and inverse cumalative functions for most continuous distributions.
-Distribution Variations This library contains various functions for defining standard disributions using different sets of parameters.
-Expand Index This model contains the function Change Index .
+The functions in this library return the probability densities (for continuous distributions) and probabilities (for discreet distributions) for the standard distribution functions that are built into Analytica.
+It also includes Cumulative distribution functions for continuous distributions and some discrete distributions, and inverse cumulative functions for most continuous distributions.

+Distribution Variations

+This library contains various functions for defining standard distributions using different sets of parameters.

+Expand Index

+This model contains the function Change Index.
 When this function is given an array indexed by one index, it returns an array indexed by another index.

 This model contains an example in which Change Index is used to combine cashflows over two different time periods into a single cashflow over a single time period.

+Financial Library

-Financial Library This model contains a variety of corporate finance functions: Black-Scholes Option Values (Cal-IOption , PutOption), Capital Asset Pricing Model (CAPM), Miles/Ezzell Adjusted Cost of Capital (CostCapME), Modigliani/Miller Adjusted Cost of Capital (CostCapMM), Present Value of Perpetuity (PVperp), Present Value of Growing Perpetuity (PVgperp), and Weighted Average Cost of Capital (WACC).
+This model contains a variety of corporate finance functions: Black-Scholes Option Values (CallOption, PutOption), Capital Asset Pricing Model (CAPM), Miles/Ezzell Adjusted Cost of Capital (CostCapME), Modigliani/Miller Adjusted Cost of Capital (CostCapMM), Present Value of Perpetuity (PVperp), Present Value of Growing Perpetuity (PVgperp), and Weighted Average Cost of Capital (WACC).

-- Flat File Library This library provides functions for writing data to and from flat files, particularly between twodimensional tables and comma-separated value (CSV) files. - Garbage Bin Library This library provides a Recycle Bin for your model (including a recycle bin icon).
+Flat File Library

+This library provides functions for writing data to and from flat files, particularly between twodimensional tables and comma-separated value (CSV) files.

+Garbage Bin Library

+This library provides a Recycle Bin for your model (including a recycle bin icon).
 To use it, simply drag your discarded objects into the recycle bin module.